weiguanwang/Information_Leakage_in_Backtesting/README.md

 W. Wang and J. Ruf (2022), Information Leakage in Backtesting.
 SSRN 3836631.
 Download at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3836631

-A short version of this paper is available under the title  ''A Note on Spurious Model Selection''.
+A shorter version of this paper is available under the title  ''A Note on Spurious Model Selection'', forthcoming in *Quantitative Finance*.

 ```
 @article{